Table of Contents

 What is growth hacking?

-In simple words, growth hacking is an innovative and unorthodox way to get massive results fast while bypassing old-established processes.
+In simple terms, startup growth hacking is an innovative way to get massive and rapid results for your startup while bypassing established processes.

-In marketing terms, growth hacking means to implement non-traditional marketing strategies that are driven by creativity and data to get massive results fast, all the while spending little to no money on getting these results.
+In marketing terms, growth hacking means implementing non-traditional marketing strategies that are driven by creativity and data to get massive results fast, all the while spending little to no money on getting these results.

 Growth hacking is often used by early-stage startups that are bootstrapped for funds.